-This information sheet utilises the AS/NZS ISO 31000:2009 Risk Management - Principles and Guidelines as its foundation.
-It is noted that ISO guidance is not the only way to approach the risk management process, nor is Comcover requiring, prescribing or mandating alignment with the ISO31000:2009.
+This information sheet utilises the AS/NZS ISO 31000:2018 Risk Management - Principles and Guidelines as its foundation.
+It is noted that ISO guidance is not the only way to approach the risk management process, nor is Comcover requiring, prescribing or mandating alignment with the ISO31000:2018.

-The AS/NZS ISO 31000:2009 Risk Management - Principles and Guidelines (refer to Diagram 1) recommends that risk management be based on three core elements:
+The AS/NZS ISO 31000:2018 Risk Management - Principles and Guidelines (refer to Diagram 1) recommends that risk management be based on three core elements:

-- 1. A set of principles that describes the essential attributes of good risk management and how it adds value. - 2.
-A risk management framework that provides a structure for risk management within an entity or activity. - 3.
+- 1. A set of principles that describes the essential attributes of good risk management, which support the creation and protection of value. - 2.
+A risk management framework that provides a structure for risk management within an entity or activity that is underpinned by leadership and commitment. - 3.
 A risk management process that prescribes a tailored, structured approach to understanding, communicating and managing risk in practice.

-It is important that a risk practitioner understands the importance of both of how the risk management process fits within the broader risk management framework and principles.
+It is important that a risk practitioner understands the importance of how the risk management process fits within the broader risk management framework and principles.

-Diagram 1: Source - ISO 31000:2009 Risk Management Principles and Guidelines
+Diagram 1: Source - ISO 31000:2018 Risk Management Principles and Guidelines

 This information sheet assumes a better practice environment where a risk framework has already been developed.
-The structure of this information sheet includes elements under different steps of the risk management process.
-Individuals using this information sheet should consider all elements within each step, then based upon the scale of the complexity of the activity, make informed decisions as to what elements are applicable.
+The structure of this information sheet includes a series of better practice elements for each of the steps of the risk management process.
+Individuals using this information sheet should consider all elements within each step, then based upon the scale or complexity of the activity, make informed decisions as to what elements are applicable.

-Establishing the context
+Establishing the scope, context and criteria

 This step is used to develop an understanding of the environment in which the risk management process will be undertaken.
-For risk management processes to be effective they need to operate in conjunction and harmony with the entity's organisational goals and objectives.
-If risks are managed in isolation from the broader operations of the organisation and external situation; then any risk management actions are likely to provide limited support to these objectives.
+For risk management processes to be effective they need to operate in conjunction with the entity's organisational goals and objectives.

-Work within the existing risk management framework

-It is important to identify all available elements of the risk management framework.
+Work within the existing risk management framework - It is important to identify all available elements of the risk management framework.
 These can include risk registers/templates, risk matrix, likelihood and consequence criteria, policies and appetite/tolerance statements.
-These artefacts are important to have at hand as they provide structure and guidance on how the organisation wants the risk management process to be documented.
-The risk criteria found in the likelihood and consequence tables, the risk matrix and the appetite and tolerance statements will assist in evaluating the significance of a risk.
+These artefacts are important to have at hand as they provide structure and guidance in evaluating the significance of a risk and on how the organisation wants the risk management process to be documented.